-- Formal criteria (deadline, completeness of the proposal, eligibility of the applicants). - Focus on clearly defined scientific and technological problems in the Nano-Tera.ch scope (See Figure 1). - Sound education and/or dissemination plan. - Novelty and possibly uniqueness of the ED plan. - What is the standing of the principal scientists in their respective fields? - Does the project have a realistic budget and a clear leadership structure?
+- Formal criteria (deadline, completeness of the proposal, eligibility of the applicants). - Focus on clearly defined scientific and technological problems in the nano-tera.ch scope (See Figure 1). - Sound education and/or dissemination plan. - Innovation and possibly uniqueness of the ED plan. - What is the standing of the principal scientists in their respective fields? - Does the project have a realistic budget and a clear leadership structure?

-4.4 Reporting
+5.4 Reporting

 After completion of the ED project, a scientific report is to be submitted to the nano-tera.ch Management Office.
-Financial reporting including contributions from the institutions and from third parties will be according to defined directives (cf. nano-tera.ch Ordinary Partnership contract, Article 37.4).
+Financial reporting including contributions from the applicants and from third parties will be according to defined directives.

-5. General Information
+6. General Information

-General information about nano-tera.ch is available at URL: www.nano-tera.ch.
-Please contact the nano-tera.ch office if you have any questions.
+General information about nano-tera.ch is available at URL: www.nano-tera.ch .
+Please contact the Nano-tera.ch office if you have any questions.

-Prof. Giovanni De Micheli Dr. Martin Rajman
+Prof. Giovanni De Micheli

-Spokesman and Chair, Executive Committee Executive Director
+Spokesman and Chair, Executive Committee

-EPFL - INF 341 EPFL - INR 233
+EPFL - INF 341 Station 14

-Station 14 Station 14

-CH 1015 Lausanne CH 1015 Lausanne
+CH 1015 Lausanne

-Tel: +41 21 693 09 12 Tel: +41 21 693 52 77
+Tel: +41 21 693 09 12 Fax: +41 21 693 09 09 Nano-Tera.ch Management Office

-Fax: +41 21 693 09 09 Fax: +41 21 693 52 25

-Martin.Rajman@nano-tera.ch
+EPFL - INF 330 Station 14

+CH 1015 Lausanne Tel: +41 21 693 55 39 info@nano-tera.ch